Already registered? Login to Menstruation Matters here.

 - Women who:

-- Have had their period for at least 12 months and their periods are regular (periods come every 21 to 35 days).
+- Have had their periods for at least 12 months and their periods are regular (periods come every 21 to 35 days).

 - Have a computer/ smartphone/tablet (like an iPad) and internet access.